-From Mexico’s tradition of “you can turn just about anything into a taco filling” comes this simple and flavorful chicken salad taco.
+From Mexico’s tradition of “you can turn just about anything into a taco filling” comes these Chipotle Chicken Salad Tacos With Avocado, potatoes and Romaine lettuce.
 But this isn’t just any chicken salad.
 Combine meat from a rotisserie chicken, red skin potatoes, avocado, romaine tossed in a tingling chipotle vinaigrette and you’ve got a cool filling for warm tortillas.
 And one that you’ll think about long after the meal is done.
 Or forget the tortillas and just eat it as a satisfying salad.
 It’s packed with flavor no matter how you consume it.

 I had my first taco when I was about twelve years old.
 Taco Tico came to our small Kansas town.
 A fast food franchise who served a hard shell taco full of orange colored mushy flavored beef topped with lettuce, tomato and shredded cheese.
 We loved it.
 It was delicious.
 Since it wouldn’t stand up on it’s own, we had to eat it with our hands.
 That made it fun, That made it messy.
 After all you can’t bite into a hard shelled taco without it breaking into at least five pieces.
 Flawed.